outpaddling/LPJS/README.md

 also to make it unnecessary via meaningful error messages, help features, and an intuitive user interface.

-- Flexibility: Run on dedicated hardware for maximum performance, or utilize your Mac lab as an HPC cluster during off hours for maximum cost efficiency.
-Link together multiple laptops in the field for quick and dirty data analysis.
+- Flexibility: Run on dedicated hardware for maximum performance, utilize your Mac lab as an HPC cluster during off hours for maximum cost efficiency, or link together multiple laptops in the field for quick and dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.
 You can even configure a single PC as a cluster for the sake of queuing jobs to maximize utilization of limited resources.

+    The only networking requirement is that all nodes can connect to the head node.
+I.e., the head node can use an IP that is directly routable from all nodes, or could itself be behind a NAT using port-forwarding.

+    Note that for best communication performance, all nodes should be on the same subnet, preferably with a dedicated switch used only by cluster nodes.
+    However, LPJS is designed to function where this is not practical, such as existing office or campus networks.

 LPJS only provides functionality that can be implemented with reasonable effort on __any__ POSIX platform, including but not limited to: